Stanton County Fair General Rules / Herdsmanship

 CONCESSIONS AND PRIVILEGES

-Write the Fair board Secretary for all details concerning concessions and privileges.
+Write the Fair Board Secretary for all details concerning concessions and privileges.

 While the greatest possible care will be taken by the management to protect patrons of the Stanton County Fair, everyone will be held personally responsible for his or her own actions, and the management will not be responsible for any injury.

-The fair board authorizes only the letting of such privileges as are required to supply the necessary wants of the people, or that may add to their comfort, convenience, and pleasure.
+The Fair Board will carefully guard against extortion in any form practiced on the patrons of the fair.
+A violation of this rule will cause the forfeiture of contract, money paid, and expulsion from the grounds as the board may direct.
+The Fair Board authorizes only the letting of such privileges as are required to supply the necessary wants of the people, or that may add to their comfort, convenience, and pleasure.
 Under no circumstances will privileges of a questionable nature or a demoralizing tendency be allowed, or in any manner tolerated, upon the ground or in the buildings.
 No privileges will be sold or permitted where the business is conducted in other than legitimate and trade-like manner.

-The promiscuous distribution of hand bills or other advertising matter is strictly prohibited and no tacking or posting of advertising bills, cards, etc. will be permitted on any building or elsewhere.
+The promiscuous distribution of hand bills or other advertising matter is strictly prohibited and no tacking or posting of advertising bills, cards, etc. will be permitted or any building or elsewhere.
 Exhibitors may advertise at and distribute from the places of exhibit only.

 All vehicles will be required to park in places designated by those in charge of the department, but the fair management assumes no obligation and no liability for any theft or damage that may occur.

-STALLS, PENS, HAY AND BEDDING
+STALLS, PENS, HAY, AND BEDDING

 All stalls and pens are free to exhibitors.